Angatar/s3cmd/README.md

 ```sh
 Kubectl create configmap s3config --from-file $HOME/.s3
 ```
-Then, once configured with your data volume/path and your bucket, the CRONJOB can be deployed from the file
+Then, once configured with your data volume/path and your bucket (by completing the file or defining the ENV variables: YOUR_KMS_KEY_ID, YOUR_BUCKET_NAME, NFS_SERVER, SHARED-FOLDER), the CRONJOB can be deployed from the file
 ```sh
 kubectl create -f backup-cronjob.yaml
 ```